Man denied $100,000 jackpot because woman pushed the button

 FORT LAUDERDALE, FLA.
 (WSVN) - Next time your friend or significant other asks if they can give it a try at a slot machine that you’ve supplied money for, think again — they could end up leaving with your $100,000 jackpot.

-According to the Miami Herald, on Jan.
-31, gambler Jan Flato supplied the money that went into the Double Top Dollar slot machine at the Seminole Hard Rock Hotel & Casino in Fort Lauderdale.
-The Double Top Dollar machine requires $50 a spin for a shot at the $100,000 jackpot.
+Gambler Jan Flato put $50 in a slot machine at the Seminole Hard Rock Hotel & Casino in Fort Lauderdale, hoping for a chance to win $100,000

-At one point, he let his friend, 35-year-old Marina Medvedeva Navarro, push the button.
+At one point, Flato let his friend, 35-year-old Marina Navarro, push the button for luck.

 Then, suddenly, lights flashed and the pay line showed that he had won the $100,000 jackpot… or so he thought.

-Once managers of the casino analyzed the video, it showed that Navarro started the slot wheels rolling, which made her the rightful winner of the jackpot.
+Once managers of the casino analyzed the video, it showed that Navarro pushed the button, which made her the rightful winner of the jackpot.

+Seminole spokesman Gary Bitner couldn’t say much, but did reiterate the rule when it comes to gambling: “The person who pushes a slot machine button or pulls the arm is the person who wins the jackpot.”

-Not only did Flato lose the cash he supplied into the machine, but to add insult to injury, he has barely heard from Navarro since she walked out that night with a $50,000 check and another 50 grand in cash.
+Not only did Flato lose the cash he put into the machine, but he has barely heard from Navarro since she walked out that night with the jackpot.
 That night, she even asked armed security to keep an eye on Flato as she walked out.

-Flato told the Herald that it all started when he met up with Navarro, with whom he frequently played slots, in the center bar of the casino.
-Then, the duo headed to the Hard Rock high-roller room, where he put money into the slot machine.

-“Push the button for good luck,” Flato said he told Navarro just before the jackpot hit.
+“I said, ‘Marina, what are you doing?’ and she gets up and walks out,” Flato said.

 Weeks later, she allegedly sent Flato a text message asking, “Still hate me?”
 He responded, “How could you do that to me?”
 And her response?
 “I miss you.”